Red Carpet on the Quay: Why Krill Finds on Mallorca's North Coast Are a Warning Signal

 A single find is neither a reason for panic nor for indifference.
 But krill and other zooplankton are the foundation of the marine food web: they eat phytoplankton, feed small fish and from there gulls, cuttlefish and the catches at our piers.
 If this base falters, those who depend on the sea feel it first — fishers, restaurant owners, harbour workers.

 Laboratory tests so far have provided no clear indication of disease.
-Physical causes seem more plausible: short‑term oxygen dips, sudden changes in currents, mixing of water layers or localized pollutant inputs that drive swarms to the surface and kill them.
+Physical causes seem more plausible: short‑term oxygen dips, sudden changes in currents, mixing of water layers or localized pollutant inputs and coastal litter that drive swarms to the surface and kill them.
 Such events are hard to reconstruct when there are almost no monitoring stations along the coast.

 Here lies the methodological problem: along the north coast there are no regular sampling points and no continuous plankton counts.
 What we see are snapshots — attractive or worrying images, but not trend analyses.
 Without continuous data on temperature profiles, dissolved oxygen, currents and chlorophyll, it remains unclear whether these are natural fluctuations or the start of a trend.